qmlbook/qmlbook/ch02/index.rst

     After a successful compilation and 2 cups of coffee, Qt 5 will be available in the ``qtbase`` folder.
 Any beverage will suffice, however, we suggest coffee for best results.

-    If you want to test your compilation, simply start ``qtbase/bin/qmlscene`` and select a QtQuick example to run it ...or follow just us into the next chapter.
+    If you want to test your compilation, simply start ``qtbase/bin/qmlscene`` and select a Qt Quick example to run it ...or follow just us into the next chapter.

     To test your installation, we will create a small hello world application.
 Please create a simple ``example.qml`` file using your favorite text editor and paste the following content inside: